 Frank Shuler went to law school with the express purpose of becoming a labor and employment lawyer.
 He became interested in the law of the workplace as a student at Georgia Tech.
 However, before following his goal, Frank did a tour in the U.S. Marine Corps, where, as a student naval aviator, he landed a jet on a carrier and later spent time in Camp Lejeune, N.C. as a rifle platoon commander.

 Frank has been a certified mediator in South Carolina state and federal courts since 1999.
-Because of his reputation in the field, he has been able to develop an extensive mediation practice involving employment and ERISA matters, mediating more than 300 cases.
+Frank has been able to develop an extensive mediation practice involving employment and ERISA matters, mediating almost 400 cases.
 Frank also has experience as an arbitrator in employment and contract disputes.

 In 2014 Frank was given the 2014 Distinguished Lawyer Award by the Employment and Labor Law Section of the South Carolina Bar.

 Frank is still married to the young lady he met during a summer clerkship 32 years ago.
 They have one son, who is a graduate of the U.S. Military Academy (West Point) and is now serving our nation as an infantry officer.
 They also are blessed to have as part of their family a “German son” and his parents, grandparents, extended family and now wife.
 He came to them as an exchange student as a junior in high school and went on to obtain his doctorate in aerospace engineering at Cal Tech.
 He really is a “rocket scientist.”

 Frank remains active in the community having served as elder in his church, chair of the Personnel Committee of his Presbytery, board member of the CV 10 Yorktown Association, lacrosse official and treasurer of the South Carolina Lacrosse Officials Association, Inc.